kimai/kimai/README.md

 Release versions will be created on a regular base and you can use these tags if you are familiar with Git, but we will not provide support for any specific version (whether its bugs or installation/update docu).

-To clarify that further: Every code change, whether its new features or bug fixes, is targeted against master branch and will be intensively tested before merge.
+Every code change, whether it's a new features or bug fixes, will be targeted against the master branch and intensively tested before merging.
 We have to go this way, as we develop Kimai in our free time and want to put our effort into the software instead of installation scripts and complicated upgrade processes.

 ## Extensions for Kimai 2